St Hugh's Catholic Primary School Governing Body

 A letter from our Chair of Governors

-A very warm welcome from the Governors of St Hugh’s and the whole St Hugh’s community.
+A warm welcome to the website of St Hugh's Primary school and to the St Hugh's community.

-Our school community is blessed with a talented, enthusiastic leadership team; dedicated teaching and non-teaching staff; motivated, delightful children and highly engaged parents; alongside a focussed and committed Governing Body.
-We are also fortunate to have a wonderful PTA who do so much to support the school through both fundraising and social events.
+Our wonderful Children are the life blood of the school but we are blessed with an enthusiastic leadership team; dedicated teaching and non-teaching staff and highly engaged parents.
+We also benefit from a wonderful PTA who do so much to support the school through both fundraising and social events.

 Although St Hugh’s is one of the largest primary schools in Trafford, one of the things that makes our school distinctive is the incredibly close relationships between children, parents and staff.
-As a parent of children in the school, as well as a governor, I know first-hand that this is a place where everyone is known, and everyone is loved.
+As a parent of children who've been through the school , as well as a governor, I know first-hand that this is a place where everyone is known, and everyone is loved.

 Chair of Governors